Skip to main content

 The Retrofit Coordinator Shortage: Why the UK Desperately Needs More Qualified Professionals

 There's a quiet crisis at the heart of the UK's green home revolution.
 As of 2022, there were just 506 Retrofit Coordinators in the entire country — but the UK needs to retrofit over 1,000,000 homes per year to meet its net zero targets.
-That's a staggering mismatch, and it's one that affects every homeowner trying to make their property more energy-efficient.
 What Is a Retrofit Coordinator?
 A Retrofit Coordinator is the project manager of the green home world.
-Under PAS 2035 (the national standard for domestic retrofit), a Retrofit Coordinator is responsible for: • Conducting or commissioning a whole-house assessment • Designing a comprehensive retrofit plan that addresses all aspects of the property • Ensuring measures are installed in the correct order (this matters — doing things in the wrong order can cause problems like condensation and damp) • Coordinating all the different tradespeople involved in the project • Conducting quality assurance inspections • Ensuring the finished project meets PAS 2035 standards They're essentially the architect of your home's energy transformation — making sure everything works together as a system rather than a collection of individual upgrades.
-Why Are There So Few?
-Several factors explain the shortage: 1.
-The Role Is Relatively New — PAS 2035 only became mandatory for government-funded retrofit schemes in 2020.
-The profession is still in its early stages.
-2. Qualification Requirements Are Demanding — Becoming a Retrofit Coordinator requires Level 5 qualifications (equivalent to a foundation degree), plus practical experience.
-It's a significant investment of time and money.
-3. Training Capacity Is Limited — The number of training providers and courses hasn't kept pace with demand.
-4. Competing Demand — Many people with the right background skills (building surveyors, energy assessors) are already fully employed in other roles.
-What Does This Mean for Homeowners?
-The shortage has several practical implications: • Longer Wait Times — Getting a Retrofit Coordinator assessment can take months rather than weeks in some areas. • Higher Costs — Scarcity drives prices up.
-Whole-house retrofit assessments can be expensive. • Geographic Gaps — Some parts of the UK have very few Retrofit Coordinators, making local availability a challenge. • Project Delays — Without a coordinator, complex retrofit projects can stall or be done incorrectly.
-What's Being Done?
-The good news is that the problem is recognised and action is being taken: • The government is investing in green skills training through the Warm Homes Plan • More training providers are offering Retrofit Coordinator qualifications • Industry bodies are working to streamline the qualification pathway • Some organisations are developing digital tools to make the coordination process more efficient What Can You Do?
-1. If You're a Homeowner — Start the process early.
-Don't wait until you urgently need a Retrofit Coordinator.
-Use NoaPro to find qualified professionals in your area and book consultations well in advance.
-2. If You're a Tradesperson — Consider adding Retrofit Coordinator qualifications to your skill set.
-The demand is enormous and growing.
-With only 506 currently qualified, there's massive scope for new entrants.
-3. If You're Already Qualified — Make sure you're visible to the homeowners who need you.
-List your services on NoaPro with your PAS 2035 qualifications prominently displayed.
+Under PAS 2035, they are responsible for: • Conducting or commissioning a whole-house assessment • Designing a comprehensive retrofit plan • Ensuring measures are installed in the correct order • Coordinating all the different tradespeople involved • Conducting quality assurance inspections Why Are There So Few?
+1. The Role Is Relatively New — PAS 2035 only became mandatory in 2020.
+2. Qualification Requirements Are Demanding — Level 5 qualifications plus practical experience.
+3. Training Capacity Is Limited — Not enough training providers and courses.
+4. Competing Demand — People with the right background are already employed elsewhere.
+What Does This Mean for Homeowners? • Longer Wait Times for assessments • Higher Costs due to scarcity • Geographic Gaps in availability • Project Delays without a coordinator What Can You Do?
+If You're a Homeowner — Start the process early.
+Use NoaPro to find qualified professionals.
+If You're a Tradesperson — Consider adding Retrofit Coordinator qualifications.
+The demand is enormous.
+If You're Already Qualified — Make sure you're visible on NoaPro with your PAS 2035 qualifications displayed.
 The retrofit revolution needs coordinators.
-Whether you're looking for one or thinking of becoming one, the time to act is now.
+The time to act is now.